tasxatzial/search-engine-trec-fair-ranking-19/README.md

 635 queries from a judgements file were used for the evaluation of the engine.

-The average of the average precision scores was ~0.7.
-The average of the nDCG scores was ~0.8.
-These numbers change slightly depending on the search parameters (retrieval model/query expansion/pagerank).
+The average of the average precision scores is between 70.03 and 71.69.
+The average of the nDCG scores is between 80.46 and 81.8.
+These numbers depend on the search parameters (retrieval model/query expansion/pagerank).

-Search times (single thread) for 1M documents appear to be between 0.54s (Okapi model, no query expansion, 0 weight for pagerank score) and 0.89s (Okapi & VSM models, Glove query expansion, 0.25 weight for pagerank score).
+Average search times (single thread) for 1M documents appear to be between 0.5s and 0.82s, again depending on the search parameters.

 ## Results